Frequently Asked Questions

 A chaperone is an “always-on-duty” parent or staff member who is assigned to monitor and mentor students during a trip.
 Duties include being in charge of specific students, taking attendance at meeting places or on the motorcoach and administering (in some cases) medications, plus other responsibilities as directed by the director/group leader.

 Official trip chaperones are chosen by the director/group leader.
 If unsure, please register as an adult, and express your interest in serving as a chaperone to your director/group leader.
-She or he may change your classification once final selections have been made.
+They may change your classification once final selections have been made.

 How Do I Sign Up Online? | Top